SlideRuleEarth/sliderule/docs/rtd/source/getting_started/Install.rst

     conda install -c conda-forge jupyterlab

-Then make sure the conda environment with the `sliderule-python` client installed in it is available to use as one of the Python kernels.
+Then make sure the conda environment with the `sliderule python` client installed in it is available to use as one of the Python kernels.
-To gaurantee that JuypterLab is using the correct Python kernel, you can start JupyterLab from the conda environment with `sliderule-python` installed.
+To gaurantee that JuypterLab is using the correct Python kernel, you can start JupyterLab from the conda environment with `sliderule python` installed.

 .. code-block:: bash